1234zou/MOKIT/README.md

 Negligible energy loss(usually<1e-6 a.u., for the same wave function method in two programs) are ensured during transferring MOs, since the basis order of angular momentum up to H(i.e. *l*=5) are considered.

-Note that although MOKIT aims to make the multi-reference calculations black-box, the users are still required to have practical experiences of quantum chemistry computations (e.g. familiar with routine DFT calculations in Gaussian).
+Note that although MOKIT aims to make the multi-reference calculations black-box, the users are still required to have practical experiences of quantum chemistry computations, e.g. familiar with routine DFT calculations in [Gaussian](https://gaussian.com).
 You are encouraged to learn how to use Gaussian if you are a fresh hand.

-Dec 24, 2025
+Dec 29, 2025

 Dependencies
 ------------